 Raspberries are another fantastic source of natural melatonin.
 And they go especially well with that handful of nuts we just mentioned!

 Supplements do not contain the whole food, and therefore do not contain the fiber and many other benefits that plants can provide.
-These four particular foods are packed to the brim with important nutrients, and when eaten before bed, can help you fall asleep quicker, and get more restful sleep.
+The four plant-based foods mentioned above are packed to the brim with important nutrients, and when eaten before bed, can help you fall asleep quicker, and get more restful sleep.

 There are many benefits to eating foods in their whole form rather than taking supplements.
-When you eat the whole food you can ALL the nutrients found in that food, rather than just the one found in a supplement -- like fiber, which regulates digestion, reduces inflammation, and promotes the growth of good gut bacteria.
+When you eat the whole food you can ALL the nutrients found in that food, rather than just the one found in a supplement (like fiber, which regulates digestion, reduces inflammation, and promotes the growth of good gut bacteria).
 Not to mention, some of the vitamins found in food actually help you to better absorb OTHER vitamins in your diet.
 They are meant to be eaten in conjunction with one another, and by separating them you may not be getting all the benefits.

 Speaking of diet...while adding whole plant-based foods that promote sleep is a fantastic way to get a better night's sleep, it's also important to know which foods are sabotaging your rest.

 That evening glass of wine doesn't actually help us wind down, contrary to popular belief.
-In fact, alcohol is often disruptive to our sleep.
+Alcohol is often disruptive to our sleep instead.
 If enjoying a glass of wine or a cocktail is part of your evening routine, try swapping in one of these mocktail recipes instead.

 3. Refined sugar snacks

-Whaaat? yep, even some healthy foods, like celery, should be avoided before bedtime.
+Whaaat?
+Yep, even some healthy plant-based foods, like celery, should be avoided before bedtime.
 Why?
 In this case, celery has a high water content, which means you may be up all night going to the bathroom instead of snoozing.

 5. Red meat